ubiquibit-inc/sensor-failure/README.md

 ##### Output

 ORC is a standalone Apache project and is supported natively by Apache Spark.
 It provides columnar storage (like Parquet) and Snappy compression.
-The format widely used in Big Data and Machine Learning work flows.
+The format is widely used in Big Data and Machine Learning work flows.

 This diagram is a partial output of the hive command, executed against the output files.

 ![orc output](img/OrcOutput.png)

+(It is interesting to note that a number of chanels *never* report data.)

+At this point, our Streaming Data are ready for analysis workflows!

 #### Howto

-The remainder of this document provides steps for the do it yourself crowd.
+The remainder of this document provides steps to do it yourself

 ##### Howto Pre-requisites